mosip/documentation/docs/architecture/features.md

 ### Captcha validation

-With e-Signet version 1.0, the OTP based authentication is now secured with captcha.
+With e-Signet version 1.0, the OTP-based authentication is now secured with captcha.

 ### Multi-language support